MMO specialist Trion Worlds goes through layoffs after launching Defiance 2050

 Trion’s projects include fantasy MMOs like ArcheAge and Rift.
 The company’s latest project is an updated version of its online sci-fi game Defiance.
 The original launched in 2013, but the updated Defiance 2050, came out on July 10.

 We’ve reached out to Trion Worlds for a statement and asked how many people were laid off.

-We’ll update this story if the company responds.
+“We’ve had to make the difficult decision to eliminate 15 positions throughout the company,” Trion told GamesBeat.
+“We are extremely grateful for those who have been impacted for their hard work and contributions to Trion Worlds, and will be offering each of them severance benefits and job placement assistance.
+This is not related to the performance of the individuals affected nor of Trion Worlds as a whole, but was necessary to enable us to develop the upcoming projects that we have planned in the best ways possible.”

 Employees impacted by the layoffs are talking about them on social media.

 so, friends.. trion had some company lay offs and that included me. if anyone has any QA or CS based job leads, they’d be appreciated. obviously i’m also a 3d artist, but i’m currently working on portfolio for the near future, so do with that what you will